Established by INASP in 2011. Managed by Mongolian Academy of Sciences.

 This website supports the online publication of Mongolian journals.
 For more information about MongoliaJOL and how to join the service see the About page.

-Papers submitted to the Mongolian Geoscientist journal will be evaluated on the basis of appropriateness for the journal, suitability of topic, and quality and significance of the research.
+Papers submitted to the Mongolian Geoscientist open-access journal will be evaluated on the basis of appropriateness for the journal, suitability of topic, quality and significance of the research.
 Do not send manuscripts that have already been published or accepted for publication elsewhere, that reiterate previously published material or that contain significant material already published in symposium volumes or conference proceedings.
 The Editor and members of the Editorial Board will seek competent reviews of papers prior to accepting them for publication or recommending revisions.

 During preparation of manuscripts, authors are asked to carefully follow the guidelines presented here.
-Questions should be directed to the Editorial Secretary at firstname.lastname@example.org Submission files (text, figures, tables, etc.) have to be converted into PDF that is used in the peer review process so that Editors and Reviewers do not have to download individual files that may be very large, or may not be compatible with software installed on their computers.
+Questions should be directed to the Editor-in-chief at firstname.lastname@example.org Submission files (text, figures, tables, etc.) have to be converted into PDF that is used in the peer review process so that Editors and Reviewers do not have to download individual files that may be very large, or may not be compatible with software installed on their computers.

 After the paper is accepted for publication, authors will be asked to send the final revised versions of all Figures, Text, and Tables in their original editable formats including the following: Word, TIFF, JPG, PDF, Excel and Power-Point.